junxit/us-congress-bills-114/bill.md

 # H.R.
 1301

-> To direct the Federal Communications Commission to extend to private land use restrictions its rule relating to reasonable accommodation of amateur service communications.
+> To direct the Federal Communications Commission to amend its rules so as to prohibit the application to amateur stations of certain private land use restrictions, and for other purposes.

 ## § 1.
 Short title